New Jersey West Line Railroad: Unfinished section in Summit, Millburn, and Union

-The remaining part in Millburn south of the M&E is totally obscured by later construction, but across the border in Union are two interesting remains.
+The remaining part in Millburn south of the Morris and Essex is totally obscured by later construction, but across the border in Union are two interesting remains.
 First a street named West Line Avenue runs from the river to Valley Street, and then on the other side of Valley Street a pair of streets called East Side Avenue and West Side Avenue flank the right of way for the short distance down to Springfield Avenue.
 The neighborhood around these latter two streets is formed entirely of narrow streets and small lots.
-Its relation to the NJWL is not known.
+Its relation to the New Jersey West Line is not known.

 East of Springfield Avenue the right of way is impossible to discern today.
 It ran southeast following generally Vauxhall Road and crossed the river into Hillside near Brookside Avenue, Union, where there were traces of a bridge abutment.
 It then turned northeast, crossing modern U.S. Route 22 near Liberty Avenue and entering Newark just west of Elizabeth Avenue.
 The proposed route in Newark is obscure.